-As per § 2, No. 4 of the Advertising Order, price information and product lists which do not contain any information but the names and the prices of medicinal products are not considered advertising.
-Hence, making price lists for named-patient/compassionate use purposes, pursuant to Article 5 of the Directive available to pharmacists, without this being treated as illegal is possible.
+As per § 2, No. 4 of the Advertising Order, price lists and product catalogs that do not contain information about medicinal products other than (trade) names, pharmaceutical forms, strengths, packaging sizes, prices and pictures of medicine packages published on the internet for e-commerce with drugs do not qualify as advertising, see also question 1.2 iv) above.
+Hence making price lists for named-patient/compassionate use purposes pursuant to Article 5 of the Directive available to pharmacists, without this being treated as illegal, is possible.
 However, the Marketing Act's provisions on unsolicited addresses should be observed.